-Freelance Access was a graphic arts staffing company, our first startup in 1992 that sold to Aquent in 1997.
+1992-1997.
+Freelance Access was a graphic art staffing company, our first startup in 1992 that sold to Aquent in 1997.
 Designers and illustrators were represented by resumes back then.
-But we changed all that, bringing portfolios to clients in a disruptive way.
+But we changed all that, with smart portfolios

-Wordvision tracked the impact of the content published on the web, including listing positions, clicks, traffic gains and more.
-All of our Content 6 customers subscribed to WordVision, and we retired both with the launch of WriterAccess in 2010.
-We're currently considering several options for this business.
+2005-2010.
+Wordvision was our first Software-as-a-Service business that tracked the impact of the content published on the web: Listing positions, clicks, traffic gains and more.
+All Content 6 customers subscribed to WordVision, and we retired both brands with the launch of WriterAccess in 2010.

 2000-2005.
 LifeTips initial mission was to make the world a better place, one tip at a time.
 More than 120,000 tips, 300+ podcasts and 50+ printed books attracted millions of monthly visitors.
 The online publishing and advertising business struggled during this early web phase, so we retired the business in 2005.